 Dual career in Germany

 People who set sail for new horizons do not always want to do so alone.
-Increasingly often, highly qualified couples are going in search of new career opportunities together.
+Increasingly often, highly qualified couples are looking for new career opportunities together.
 Many universities and research institutions in Germany support this.

 What is a dual career?